ricky0123/complexity/README.md

 ## Development

-Clone the repository, then run `npm run build`.
+Clone the repository, then run `npm i` and `npm run build`.
 After doing this, you will be able to run `npm run dev` to start a local server and view the site in your browser.